justinbt1/MLE-Reading-List/README.md

 # MLE Reading List
 A curated collection of machine learning, data and programming related books.

-These books have all helped me in some way on my journey as a machine learning engineer, hopefully some of them will be useful to you too!
+These books have all helped me in some way on my journey as a machine learning engineer (MLE), hopefully some of them will be useful to you too!
-Please feel free to recommend books via a pull request or issue, so we can create a curated list everyone can use.
+Read a helpful book you want to share with others, see our contributor guidelines and [code of conduct](https://github.com/justinbt1/MLE-Reading-List/blob/main/CODE_OF_CONDUCT.md).

 ## The Books
 ### Machine Learning